Macquarie

 Population growth drivers in Macquarie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Macquarie's population was around 3,156 as of Nov 2025.
-This reflected an increase of 52 people since the 2021 Census which reported a population of 3,104 people.
-The change was inferred from the estimated resident population of 3,154 in Jun 2024 and an additional 28 validated new addresses since the Census date.
-This resulted in a density ratio of 1,856 persons per square kilometer, above the national average assessed by AreaSearch.
-Over the past decade, Macquarie showed resilient growth with a compound annual growth rate of 1.4%, outpacing its SA3 area.
-Overseas migration primarily drove population growth, contributing approximately 84.6% of overall gains during recent periods.
+Macquarie's population was around 3,172 as of November 2025.
+This figure reflects an increase of 68 people since the 2021 Census, which reported a population of 3,104 people.
+The increase is inferred from the estimated resident population of 3,154 in June 2024 and an additional 28 validated new addresses since the Census date.
+This results in a density ratio of 1,865 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Macquarie has shown resilient growth with a compound annual growth rate of 1.4%, outperforming the SA3 area.
+Population growth was primarily driven by overseas migration, contributing approximately 84.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022.
-Considering projected demographic shifts, Macquarie was expected to grow by 357 persons to 2041, reflecting an increase of 11.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base.
+Considering projected demographic shifts, Macquarie is expected to grow by just below the median rate for national areas, with an increase of 357 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 10.7% over the 17 years.

 Frequently Asked Questions - Population